Schema (Kant): Organism

-In order to show how time may not be the only schema, Professor Walsh suggested that there is "… the possibility of making sense of the categories in organic as opposed to mechanical terms."
+In order to show how time may not be the only schema, Walsh suggested that there is "… the possibility of making sense of the categories in organic as opposed to mechanical terms."
 He hypothesized that "Elements in an organic complex would here take the place of elements in a temporal situation.
 Substance might be interpreted in terms of growth and form as opposed to what underlies mechanical change, and causality be thought of in terms of purpose and function."
-However, Professor Walsh concluded that Kant's choice of time as schema was more precise than any alternative choices.
+However, Walsh concluded that Kant's choice of time as schema was more precise than any alternative choices.
 In spite of the general difficulty in understanding Schematism, he asserted that "… Kant's doctrine of schematism, if not altogether satisfactory at the theoretical level, will continue to stand on the strong empirical ground that the schemata offered do enable us to give real meaning to the categories and find for them a genuine use."